solana-foundation/developer-content/docs/programs/anchor/pda.md

 }
 ```

-Specifying the bump seed value can reduce Compute Units (CU) usage when the
-instruction is invoked.
-This is because the program does not need to derive the
-PDA to determine the correct bump.
+By storing the bump value in the account's data, the program doesn't need to
+recalculate it, saving compute units.
 The saved bump value can be stored on the
 account itself or another account.

 </Tab>
 <Tab value="seeds::program">

 The `seeds::program` constraint specifies the program ID used to derive the PDA.
-This constraint is only used when deriving a PDA for a program other than the
+This constraint is only used when deriving a PDA from a different program.
-current one.

 Use this constraint when your instruction needs to interact with PDA accounts
 created by another program.